Netsend/PerspectiveDB/browser/README.md

   // connect to a remote peer at wss://example.com (use the default port, 3344) var aRemote = {
-    name: 'aRemote',        // a local reference for the remote
+    name: 'aRemote',        // local reference for the remote
     host: 'example.com',    // address of a secure websocket server
-    db: 'foo',              // the name of the database on the remote
+    db: 'foo',              // name of the database on the remote
     username: 'joe',
     password: 'secret'
   }